 Is an Android TV right for me?

-If you already use a lot of devices running on an Android/Google operating system, like any Android mobile phone, an Android TV might be a good choice when it comes to smart TVs.
+Already use a lot of devices running on an Android or Google operating system?
+An Android TV might be a good choice when it comes to smart TVs.
 You’ll be able to log in with your Android account, meaning all passwords to apps and subscriptions will pass over.
 Plus, Android TVs like the TCL 70″ Class 4-Series LED 4K UHD HDR Smart Android TV or the Hisense 70″ Class A6G Series LED 4K UHD Smart Android TV come with built in Chromecast and Google Voice Assistant.

 However, a lot of other, non-Android smart TVs also come with the capability to link to Android systems.
 This LG 43” Class UQ75 Series LED 4K UHD Smart webOS TV, for example, can connect to Google Assistant as well as Apple HomeKit and Amazon Alexa.